michalis0/ML_dataiku/Day 3/text_plus/README.md

 ### **Step 1: Initialization:**
 -----------------------------------

-- Please download the "Text Preparation plugin".
+- Please download the "Text Preparation" plugin.
 This can be done by searching in the plugins tab and clicking on "ADD A PLUGING" and adding the plugin like [this](https://github.com/michalis0/ML_dataiku/blob/main/Day%203/text_plus/HELP/text_img_1.png).
 - Create a new project and name it "Text - Playground" and select the project.
 - Please download the three datasets that we will use under this [link](https://github.com/michalis0/ML_dataiku/tree/main/Day%203/text_plus/Datasets) and import them in the project.
 - Your flow shoud look like [this](https://github.com/michalis0/ML_dataiku/blob/main/Day%203/text_plus/HELP/text_img_2.png)